Surface-to-air missile

-The first attempt at SAM development took place during World War II, but no operational systems were introduced.
+World War II saw the initial development of SAMs, yet no system became operational.
 Further development in the 1940s and 1950s led to operational systems being introduced by most major forces during the second half of the 1950s.
 Smaller systems, suitable for close-range work, evolved through the 1960s and 1970s, to modern systems that are man-portable.
 Shipborne systems followed the evolution of land-based models, starting with long-range weapons and steadily evolving toward smaller designs to provide a layered defence.
 This evolution of design increasingly pushed gun-based systems into the shortest-range roles.